Central bank: Unconventional monetary policy

+Central Bank Digital Currencies

+Since 2017, prospect of implementing Central Bank Digital Currency (CBDC) has been in discussion.
+As of the end of 2018, at least 15 central banks were considering to implementing CBDC.
+Since 2014, the People's Bank of China has been working on a project for digital currency to make its own digital currency and electronic payment systems.

 Banking supervision and other activities

 In some countries a central bank, through its subsidiaries, controls and monitors the banking sector.
 In other countries banking supervision is carried out by a government department such as the UK Treasury, or by an independent government agency, for example, UK's Financial Conduct Authority.
 It examines the banks' balance sheets and behaviour and policies toward consumers.
 Apart from refinancing, it also provides banks with services such as transfer of funds, bank notes and coins or foreign currency.
 Thus it is often described as the "bank of banks".

 Many countries will monitor and control the banking sector through several different agencies and for different purposes.
 The Bank regulation in the United States for example is highly fragmented with 3 federal agencies, the Federal Deposit Insurance Corporation, the Federal Reserve Board, or Office of the Comptroller of the Currency and numerous others on the state and the private level.
 There is usually significant cooperation between the agencies.
 For example, money center banks, deposit-taking institutions, and other types of financial institutions may be subject to different (and occasionally overlapping) regulation.
 Some types of banking regulation may be delegated to other levels of government, such as state or provincial governments.

 Any cartel of banks is particularly closely watched and controlled.
 Most countries control bank mergers and are wary of concentration in this industry due to the danger of groupthink and runaway lending bubbles based on a single point of failure, the credit culture of the few large banks.